michaelraba/michaelraba.github.io/_pages/about.md

   <figcaption> Showing two radial locations for each azimuthal mode where the POD modes 1 & 2 play a role in adding energy to $-\bar{uv}$
 </figcaption>
 </figure>

+3. We can reduce the magnitude of the Pipe's TKE (Turbulent Kinetic Energy) via rotation,and the extent away from the Wall the energy is most dominant.